eozuna3/Constructor-Word-Guess/README.md

 ## Links associated with the application
 1. Link to git hub repository for this app:  [Github Link](https://github.com/eozuna3/Constructor-Word-Guess)
-2. Here is one of 2 links to videos showing how the application functions: [Liri-App-Part1](https://drive.google.com/file/d/1SVaWh8k7A5_K5M0B4cmQu4IAWU5Pa-IX/view?usp=sharing)
+2. Here is a links to videos showing how the application functions: [Constructor-Word-Guess-Game]()